Simmons Jones Baker: Early life and education

 Baker was born in Hertford County on February 15, 1775, to Lawrence Baker and Ann Jones.
 His mother died when he was quite young and he therefore lived for part of his childhood with an aunt in Southampton County, Virginia.
 During this time he attended the same school run by Rev. Henry John Burges that William Henry Harrison attended.

-Baker traveled to Great Brittan in 1793 at the age of eighteen to study medicine.
+Baker traveled to Great Britain in 1793 at the age of eighteen to study medicine.
 As was customary at the time there is no evidence of him ever earning a medical degree.
-However, he did receive certificates from the two of the more famous medical facilities in Britain at the time: St. Thomas's Hospital in London and the Royal College of Surgeons in Edinburgh.
+However, he did receive certificates from two of the more famous medical facilities in Britain at the time: St Thomas' Hospital in London and the Royal College of Surgeons of Edinburgh.

 During this trip he carried with him an armorial seal that had been passed down through his family.
 He took the seal to the College of Arms to inquire if any living Bakers in England were still using the same arms.
 The only one was Sir George Baker, the physician of King George III.
 Baker visited this Dr. Baker on a future trip to consult about a personal illness.
 The consultation was success and in gratitude he would later name his first son George.

 Adulthood

-Baker returned from his medical studies in Brittan in 1795 and married, in October of that year, Polly Smith of Halifax County.
+Baker returned from his medical studies in Britain in 1795 and married, in October of that year, Polly Smith of Halifax County.
 The couple built a house named Greenwood in 1796 on the plantation given to them by Polly's grandfather near the current town of Scotland Neck.
 Four years later he sold that plantation and moved to Martin County.
 Baker was made a trustee of the State Bank of North Carolina in 1811.
 Polly Smith Baker died in 1812 following the birth of their eighth child.

 In 1814 Baker was remarried to Ann Cleverius who died in 1843.

 Baker moved to Florida in 1828 and acquired a large amount of land near the present town of Marianna where he lived intermittently with Raleigh for a decade, ultimately staying in Raleigh until his death.